 Reliance Welcomes 2017 Apprentices

-Reliance are delighted to welcome six new apprentices to their Engineering Apprenticeship Scheme – Lewis Williamson, Adam Petherick, Joe Newsholme, Zak Bell, Shanesia McKean and Catherine Smith.
+Reliance Precision of Huddersfield are delighted to welcome six new apprentices to their Engineering Apprenticeship Scheme – Lewis Williamson, Adam Petherick, Joe Newsholme, Zak Bell, Shanesia McKean and Catherine Smith.
 This year’s students, ranging from 16 – 20 years of age, will now embark on a four year programme to develop their mechanical engineering skills to the highest of standards.